PARINetwork/pari/Deployment Steps.md

 # Deployment Steps
 Document steps for all the deployments

+## Added captcha
+Last updated: 07-11-2022

+* Deployment on production
+  * Merge the PR https://github.com/bhuvankrishna/pari/pull/2 and
+  * On the server, ensure that you are on `release-candidate` branch and run

+    ```sh
+    git pull bhuvan-pari release-candidate
+    ```

 ## Freedom Fighters Gallery
 Last updated: 14-08-2022

-* For test desployment, on the server, run
+* For test deployment, on the server, run
     ```sh
     git fetch bhuvan-pari freedom-fighters && git checkout freedom-fighters
     ```